How Much Does Drywall Repair Cost in 2024?

 Since they're key structural components, load-bearing walls can be more expensive to repair depending on the extent of the damage.
 Costs can run from $500 for minor issues like hairline cracks in the interior wall to upwards of $10,000 to repair damaged or rotted support beams.

-Before you fix issues like wall cracks, consider hiring a foundation contractor to investigate so you can ensure your home's foundation isn't the root cause.
+Before you fix issues like wall cracks, consider hiring a foundation contractor to investigate to ensure your home's foundation isn't the root cause.

 Leaks and water intrusion are common problems for garage and shed walls, especially if the roof over the structure hasn’t been well-maintained.
 If water leads to rot, repair costs range between $1,450 and $1,880 for a 10-by-16-foot shed.

 Repairing a retaining wall costs between $800 and $1,000 on average.
-However, you can pay as little as $200 for simple repairs or as much as $20,000 for large projects that involve excavation and backfill.
+However, you can pay as little as $200 for simple repairs or $20,000 for large projects involving excavation and backfill.

 Retaining walls typically have soil on one side and an exposed surface on the other.
 Cracks can lead to leaks and structural problems.
 Cracks that are 1/4 inch or larger need inspection by a contractor.
 Smaller cracks may need sealing to prevent bigger problems.